Folium Systems

 • service boundary contract

-• AI service evidence contract
+• AI service record contract

 • mode and authority declaration